caemar/mas-install-letsencrypt/README.md

-# MAS patch to replace Routes with Ingress
+# MAS patch to replace Routes with Ingress and letsencrypt signed certificates

 In IBM Cloud the cert-manager with letsencrypt dns solver is not supported.
 Only the http solver is able to create signed certificates.